Buffalo vs. Old Dominion NCAA Football Odds, Plays and Insights | September 25, 2021

 - Buffalo has one win against the spread in three games this year.

-- Buffalo is 1-1 against the spread and 1-2 overall when the team totals more than 321.0 yards.
+- When Buffalo piles up more than 321.0 yards, the team is 1-1 against the spread and 1-2 overall.

-- The Bulls have two giveaways this season, while the Monarchs have two takeaways .
+- This year, the Bulls have turned the ball over two times, while the Monarchs have forced two.

 - Find the latest spread and moneyline odds for Buffalo at SISportsbook.